What are AI Agents? How AI Augments Human Work to Increase Productivity

 6. Hierarchical agents

-• How they work - these advanced agents are built in layers.
+• How they work - these sophisticated AI agents are built in layers.
 A high-level agent interprets the user’s goal, breaks it into smaller tasks, and assigns those tasks to lower-level agents that carry them out.

-• How they support humans - hierarchical agents help perform complex tasks and orchestrate large-scale business processes that involve multiple steps.
+• How they support humans - hierarchical agents automate complex tasks and orchestrate large-scale business processes that involve multiple steps.

 • Example - A group of AI agents manages the entire customer lifecycle.
-The top-level agent oversees the full journey, while separate agents handle acquisition, onboarding, retention, and re-engagement.
+The top-level agent oversees the full journey, while other AI agents handle acquisition, onboarding, retention, and re-engagement.

 Benefits of AI Agents